Arctic Report Card: Indicators

 Frostbites reports on new and emerging issues, and topics that relate to long-term scientific observations in the Arctic.

 Other indicators explores topics that are updated periodically.

+2025

+The Arctic Report Card for 2025 contains 14 essays prepared by an international team of 112 researchers from 13 countries.
+A YouTube video summarizes the annual highlights.
+This year represented the 20th Anniversary of the Arctic Report Card.

 2024

 The Arctic Report Card for 2024 contains 12 essays prepared by an international team of 97 researchers from 11 countries.
 A YouTube video summarizes the annual highlights.

 2023

 The Arctic Report Card for 2023 contains 12 essays prepared by an international team of 82 researchers from 13 countries.
 A YouTube video summarizes the annual highlights.

 2022

 The Arctic Report Card for 2022 contains 15 essays prepared by an international team of 147 researchers from 11 countries.
 A YouTube video summarizes the annual highlights.

 2021

 The Arctic Report Card for 2021 contains 14 essays prepared by an international team of 111 researchers from 12 countries.
 A YouTube video summarizes the annual highlights.

 2020

 The year 2020 marks the 15th anniversary of the Arctic Report Card.
 It was prepared by an international team of 134 researchers from 15 countries.
 A YouTube video summarizes the annual highlights.